QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-08-08-mapping_gettingstartedue5.md

     - [ ] ***1 Sphere Reflection Probe*** that encompasses the map
         * Without reflections the models/guns in game can look flat and not properly lit.

->If you set your Directional Light to be the Atmosphere Sun Light, you can use `Ctrl+L` to change the direction of your sun now
+>If you set your Directional Light to be the Atmosphere Sun Light (done by default if you did the above), you can use `Ctrl+L` to change the direction of your sun now
 {: .prompt-tip }

 ### AI Spawns